-The curfew on scheduled flights between 11 pm and 5 am since October 2011 has had a positive effect: as fewer overflights could be heard in bedrooms in 2012, the people woke up less frequently.
+The curfew on scheduled flights between 11 p.m. and 5 a.m. since October 2011 has had a positive effect: as fewer overflights could be heard in bedrooms in 2012, people woke up less frequently.
 METHOD AND QUESTIONS OF THE SLEEP STUDY How severely do take-offs and landings of aircraft during the night disturb people's sleep?
 When and how often are residents around airports who actually have healthy sleeping habits woken up additionally by overflights?
-Dr. Uwe Müller from the German Aerospace Centre (DLR) in Cologne and his team searched for answers to these questions in the region around Frankfurt Airport.
-Alongside Germany's largest airport, the region also offers another special feature: since October 2011 Frankfurt Airport is subject to a curfew on scheduled flights between 11 pm and 5 am.
-Also, in the same month the new North-West runway began operations.
+Dr Uwe Müller from the German Aerospace Center (DLR) in Cologne and his team searched for answers to these questions in the region around Frankfurt Airport.
+Alongside Germany's largest airport, the region also offers another special feature: since October 2011 Frankfurt Airport is subject to a curfew on scheduled flights between 11 p.m. and 5 a.m.
+Also, in the same month the new north-west runway began operations.
 The NORAH team was thus able to examine whether the residents slept any differently after these changes in the noise levels.
-Noise as a participation criterion More than 200 persons took part in the study between 2011 and 2013; the criterion for their selection was the noise that reaches their bedrooms.
-Aviation noise had to be clearly audible, but with hardly any road or rail noise.
+Noise as a participation criterion More than 200 persons took part in the study between 2011 and 2013: the criterion for their selection was the noise that reached their bedrooms.
+Aircraft noise had to be clearly audible, but with hardly any road or rail noise.
 Another criterion: the study participants had to have a regular sleeping rhythm and healthy sleeping patterns.
 People who worked shifts or suffered from disorders that influence sleeping patterns were not accepted as participants.
 This rigorous selection was important in order to rule out as far as possible causes for sleep disorders other than noise.
-A project worker attaches the electrodes to a study participant before going to bed.
-The participants slept with the electrodes attached to their body for three of four nights in succession.
 Precise sleep measurement The sleep measurements of all the participants formed the core of the study.
-Just like in a sleep lab (Glossary), in 2011 and 2012 the NORAH team "wired" the men and women in the evening before going to bed with several electrodes on head and body.
-This allowed them to record various physical signals while the people were sleeping.
+Just like in a sleep lab (I glossary), in 2011 and 2012, before going to bed in the evening the men and women were visited by the NORAH team, who "wiring up" them with several electrodes on their heads and bodies.
+This allowed the team to record various physical signals while the people were sleeping.
 At the same time a sound level meter registered all noises that reached the ears of the sleepers during the night.
-The data allowed the scientists to analyze precisely how deeply the participants were sleeping, and when and how they reacted to overflights of planes.
-Three measurement phases The first measurements took place in the summer of 2011, i.e. before the introduction of the curfew on night flights between 11 pm and 5 am, and the opening of the North-West runway.
+The data allowed the scientists to analyse precisely how deeply the participants were sleeping, and when and how they reacted to overflights.
+Three measurement phases The first measurements took place in the summer of 2011, i.e. before the introduction of the curfew on night flights between 11 p.m. and 5 a.m. and the opening of the north-west runway.
 There were further measurement phases in the summers of 2012 and 2013.
 For three to four nights in a row the NORAH team recorded the sleep of each participant.
 Questionnaires surveyed the personal sleep perception In addition to the sleep measurements, the scientists also asked the participants to assess their own sleep after each measurement night - for example whether they felt tired and sleepy in the morning.
 The respondents also provided information on, among other things, their noise sensitivity and their attitude towards air traffic.
+A project worker attaches the electrodes to a study participant before he goes to bed.
+The participants slept with the electrodes attached to their body for three or four nights in succession.